mmikowski/mmikowski.github.io/_posts/2015-10-22-git-cross-origin.md

 ### Why not just use pull-requests?

-Atomic pull-requests should always be preferred and used if possible.
+Atomic **Github** pull-requests that can be resolved from the web interface are always preferred if possible.
 However, sometimes circumstances require more nuanced merging, and this is where having remote repositories for each branch is very, very handy.

 Cheers, Mike